-Are you thinking about applying to Jane Street for a developer role?
+Are you thinking about applying to Jane Street for a software engineering role?
 Or already have a phone interview scheduled but unsure what to expect?
 Read on as we walk through an example phone interview with you.

 We want to give you some insight into what a typical Jane Street phone interview looks like and give you a chance to prepare.
 We’re going to take a look at a question we call “Memo” which we used to ask regularly (but of course don’t ask anymore so no need to memorize anything on this page!).
 As such this post is meant to be a specific case analysis.
 If you haven’t yet seen it, we recommend reading this blog post for a general overview what we are looking for in candidates.